rayylin/Material-Planning-/README.md

 ![image](https://user-images.githubusercontent.com/58899897/194229881-e5bffa55-3526-4227-86de-3cf5c8fda4a9.png)

-For this case, we could order materials for process C 4 days later without violoation of deadline.
+For this case, we could order materials for process C 4 days later without violoating the deadline.